fireship-io/fireship.io/hugo/content/snippets/javascript-destructuring.md

 {{< /highlight >}}

-You can even destrucutre nested properties on complex objects.
+You can even destructure nested properties on complex objects.
 In this case, each object has a `friends` Array and nested `profile` object.
 How do we assign values on the nested properties to variable names?

 {{< highlight javascript >}}
 const animals = [